 This festival will take place in the Downtown Arts District on 1st Street.
 There will be more than 80 venues and 50 outdoor artists providing fun activities and attractions.

 The best part about this activity is that it's entirely free!
 All you have to do is show up and have fun.
 This is a great way to see the artistic vision of Las Vegas artists.

-Although this event may return in time for June 2021, it is currently only offered as a virtual activity due to the pandemic.
 Check in with the First Friday Foundation to find out whether or not plans have changed before heading out.